What is Breath of Fire?

 - Do it again for 3 minutes… inhale deeply and exhale.

 - Repeat this combination 3 to 5 times.

 Common mistakes in doing Breath of Fire

-- Breathing backwards A lot of people tend to breathe backwards.
+- Breathing backward A lot of people tend to breathe backward.
 What I mean by this, they pull the belly in while inhaling air.
 This restricts the amount of space available for your lungs.
 This is common for smokers.
 Just now, I pretended I was smoking and sure enough I sucked my gut inwards.
 Push your belly out while breathing in.

 - Easy on the stomach pumps Do not exaggerate the pumping out of your belly.
 Breath of Fire comes from higher up near your solar plexus.

 - Losing Focus You may veer away from keeping a balanced ratio of your exhales and inhales.
 Keep your breath equal for both.